vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Ai access without an internet connection
 - Runs on the desktop.
 - Chat with Ollama models
-- Create custom multimodal Ai tools - text, images, pdf (Similar to Gemini Gemas and OpenAi GPTs)
+- Create custom multimodal Ai tools - text, images, pdf (Similar to Gemini Gems and OpenAi GPTs)
 - Chat histories are not saved
 - Built to be transparent.
 Single-file flask app.
 Therefore, it's easy to audit the code.
 - No need to use the command line.
 Simply double click a file to launch the app in your browser.